northeast-kansas-library-system/nextsteps/source/pages/loging_in_docs/staff_account_types.rst

 Aide
 ----

+These accounts have the ability to check out materials to library card holders from any library; check in materials; search the catalog; and place requests on materials for borrowers.

 - Aide accounts have the ability to

   - log into the staff interface
   - check in and check out materials
-  - place and modify requests for borrowers
+  - place requests for borrowers

 Outreach
 --------

+Outreach accounts are created for allowing staff or volunteers to check materials in and out while working at locations outside of the library.

+These accounts have the ability to check out materials to library card holders whose home library matches the outreach account library; check in materials; search the catalog; and place requests on materials for borrowers.

 - Outreach accounts have the ability to

   - log into the staff interface
   - check in and check out materials
-  - place and modify requests for borrowers
+  - place requests for borrowers

 Self checkout
 -------------